andrewquamme/data-structures-and-algorithms/Challenges/LinkedListMerge/README.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
-To approach this challenge, we created a method called `KthFromEnd`.
-In this method, we first iterate through the linked list to determine the length of the list.
-If k is larger than the length of the list or the list is null, an exception is thrown.
-If everything is valid, the method returns the node value at `k` from the end of the list.
+To approach this challenge, we created a method called `mergeLists`.
+Using a while loop, we iterate through each linked list and create a temporary node to hold the current next node.
+The current Node.Next of list1 is changed to the Node.Current of list 2, Node.Next of list2 is changed to the temporary node, and list1 moves to the next node.
+This process is repeated until the end of the lists.
+In the case of uneven lists, the "remainder" of the longer list is already linked.

 Time O(n)
 Space O(1)